WGA headed back to negotiating table as strike looms

 If a new deal is not reached by then, writers rooms would shutter and likely disrupt the 2017 fall TV season.

-"Homeland" creator Alex Gansa is hoping a deal is made.
+"Homeland" executive producer Alex Gansa is hoping a deal is made.

 The writers will begin work on Season 7 of the acclaimed Showtime hit in two weeks, and a strike would "throw a completely huge wrench in the works for us," he told CNN Monday at an Emmy season kick-off event held for his show.